uvarc/rc-learning/content/tutorials/matlab-optimization/index.md

 ---
-categories : ["HPC", "MATLAB" ]
-date : "2019-06-23T08:37:46-05:00"
-tags : [ "matlab", "hpc" ]
+date: "2019-06-23"
-title : "Optimization Techniques in MATLAB" summary : "This workshop introduces applied optimization in the MATLAB environment, focusing on using the Optimization Toolbox™ and the Global Optimization Toolbox™." authors : [teh]
+title: "Optimization Techniques in MATLAB"
+summary: "This workshop introduces applied optimization in the MATLAB environment, focusing on using the Optimization Toolbox™ and the Global Optimization Toolbox™."
+authors: [teh]
+categories: ["HPC", "MATLAB" ]
+tags: [matlab, hpc]
 weight: 260
 notes: matlab-optimization
 ---